 o What is the good Seed you can plant in your life?

 o How does this good Seed give you the power to resist the invasion of sin?

 o Name some ways you can “plant” this seed?

-Unfortunately, the cyst nematode can live in the earth for up to 10 years and reproduce up to five times a year, so prevention is the best way to stop it from affecting your harvest.
+Unfortunately, the cyst nematode can live in the dirt for up to 10 years and reproduce up to five times a year, so prevention is the best way to stop it from affecting your harvest.
 Read the parable over again and answer the following questions:

 o According to the parable, what makes the soil good in your spiritual lives?

 o List some of the hardened areas of your life.